 CO2 alarms in engine rooms, pump rooms, or other protected spaces are coupled with an audio-visual tone.
 Its sound signal is continuous but with a very high pitch.

-Lastly, you don’t need to worry about the SSAS, or security alarm, since you won’t even know when someone has already activate it.
+Lastly, you don’t need to worry about the SSAS or security alarm, since you won’t even know when someone has already activated it.

 Imagine if alarms were not invented.